mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 We consider a multihomed client that is attached to one or several access networks.
 It establishes a Multipath QUIC connection to a concentrator.
-This MPQUIC connection is used to carry all the UDP and TCP packets sent by the client.
-Thanks to the security mechanisms used by the Multipath QUIC connection, all the client data is protected against attacks in one or both of the access networks.
+This MPQUIC connection is used to carry the UDP and TCP packets sent by the client.
+Thanks to the security mechanisms used by the Multipath QUIC connection, the client data is protected against attacks in one or both of the access networks.
 The client trusts the concentrator.
-The concentrator decrypts the frames exchanged over the Multipath QUIC connection and interacts with the remote hosts as a VPN concentrator would do.
+The concentrator decrypts the QUIC packets exchanged over the Multipath QUIC connection and interacts with the remote hosts as a VPN concentrator would do.